English Language and Japanese (4 Years) [BA]

 - Apply through UCAS

-- The course gives students the skills required for analytical language study alongside the means to apply those skills particularly to historical and present-day English.
+You will acquire the skills required for analytical language study alongside the means to apply those skills to the study of historical and present-day English.
+In addition, you will practise key transferable skills, such as essay writing and how to give a presentation.

 The course centres around a core framework in year 1 but some choice of modules from year 2 onwards will enable students to focus on particular areas of interest in the study of Japan and East Asia.